The Online Safety Act

 Platforms will be required to:

 - remove illegal content quickly or prevent it from appearing in the first place.
-This includes content under offences designated as priority offences in the Bill and includes new additions at the Lords stage about immigration and modern slavery;
+This includes content under offences designated as priority offences in the Act, such as immigration and modern slavery;

 - prevent children from accessing harmful and age-inappropriate content (such as, pornographic content, online abuse, cyberbullying or online harassment, or content which promotes or glorifies suicide, self-harm or eating disorders);